e-gov/TARA-Doku/TechnicalSpecification.md

 **Error handling**

-In case the access token presented to the user information endpoint is missing or is expired, an error code and a brief description about the error are returned in the `WWW-Authenticate` header according to the [OpenID Connect Core 1.0 spetsifikatsioonile](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoError).
+In case the access token presented to the user information endpoint is missing or is expired, an error code and a brief description about the error are returned as `WWW-Authenticate` header according to the [OpenID Connect Core 1.0 spetsifikatsioonile](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoError).

 An example: